-Emergency Changes and Updates -- The information in this manual and its annexes may be changed under the authority of the ASRC Chair.
+7. Emergency Changes and Updates -- The information in this manual may be changed under the authority of the ASRC Chair.
 Such changes take effect immediately.
 All Emergency Changes and Updates must be approved by the ASRC Board of Directors or General Membership at the next meeting in order to remain in effect, at which time the Board of Directors shall review any administrative actions in the intervening period which may have been effected by such changes.

-1.3 Responsibility for other Administration Documents
+C. Responsibility for Document Maintenance